WEVU-LP

-WEVU-LP, VHF analog channel 4, was a low-powered television station licensed to Fort Myers, Florida, United States.
-The station was owned by Silver Point Capital, and was a satellite of Univision affiliate WUVF-LP.
+WEVU-LP (channel 4) was a low-power television station in Fort Myers, Florida, United States.
+Owned by Silver Point Capital, it was a satellite of Naples-based Univision affiliate WUVF-LP.

 History

 Caloosa Television, the owners of WEVU (channel 26) in Naples, was awarded a construction permit for a new low-power TV station in Fort Myers on December 16, 1986.
 The station went on the air in August 1988 as W07BR (a.k.a.
 WBR) on channel 7, after Tim Pipher sought out the unused permit; Pipher owned a minority stake and also gave up his Canadian citizenship to be able to own the station.
 At the time, with no Major League Baseball team in Florida, the station was able to affiliate with the networks of multiple Major League teams, carrying as many as 188 games a year.
-In the baseball offseason, WBR carried Fort Myers Sun Sox games, using just one camera, plus college sports from several teams, Miami Heat basketball, and other syndicated sports fare, plus a local sports talk call-in show, "Southwest Florida Sportsline", hosted by Pipher and former WEVU sports anchor Chris Barnes.
+In the baseball offseason, WBR carried Fort Myers Sun Sox games, using just one camera, plus college sports from several teams, Miami Heat basketball, and other syndicated sports fare, along with a local sports talk call-in show, Southwest Florida Sportsline, hosted by Pipher and former WEVU sports anchor Chris Barnes.
 Non-sports programming came from Channel America.

-As the station was no longer able to obtain the baseball rights after the Florida Marlins began play, WBR shifted its focus to community programs and launched a repeater, W09BS channel 9 in Naples.
+As the station was no longer able to obtain the baseball rights after the Florida Marlins began play, WBR shifted its focus to community programs and launched a repeater, W09BS (channel 9) in Naples.
 In 1994, local output included karaoke and gospel shows, a Spanish-language newscast, and community discussion programs; at other times, the station aired National Empowerment Television programming.
 On September 1, 1995, W07BR became WBRP-LP, while W09BS became WBSP-LP.

 Just one month after the adoption of the WBRP and WBSP call letters, WEVU—which Caloosa had sold in 1991—became WZVN-TV.
 Caloosa promptly reclaimed the WEVU-LP call letters on November 6, 1995.

 In March 1998, WTVK (now WXCW), at that time the UPN affiliate, dropped UPN for The WB.
 The original WB affiliate, cable-only "WB 10" (owned by MediaOne, now Comcast, and branded with the faux calls of "WSWF") picked up UPN.
 However, not everyone in the market could get "TV 10" (as it was later called), so UPN also made an affiliation deal with WEVU, which would allow for wider coverage.

 It wasn't until later in 1998 when Caloosa Television made a deal with MediaOne to have the cable system take over the station's programming.
 MediaOne dropped the faux call letters of "WSWF" in favor of WEVU and incorporated WEVU-LP's local programming into their lineup, thus unifying the UPN affiliates in the market.
 WEVU moved to channel 4 in 2001 and WBSP to channel 7, due to digital television shuffles; WBSP had to move off channel 9 to allow WINK-TV to begin digital broadcasts on the channel.